davebaol/angular-formio-editor/README.md

-# AngularFormioEditor
+# Angular Form.io Editor Component

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.4.
+This Angular component provides [Form.io](https://www.form.io/) builder and renderer integrated with json editor.

-### Component Preview
+It works with latest Angular 9.

 The component is supposed to look somewhat like this (click any image to enlarge it):
 <table>
 <tr>